 Duration of mandate and term of office of Head Auditor

 PricewaterhouseCoopers AG, Zurich, has been the auditor for dormakaba Holding AG since 1907, and Group auditor of the dormakaba Group since 1982.
 The responsible lead auditor took on this function in the 2016/17 financial year.
-In accordance with the rules on terms of office pursuant to the Swiss Code of Obligations, latest from financial year 2023/24 a new lead auditor will be responsible for auditing the annual and consolidated accounts of dormakaba Holding AG.
+In accordance with the rules on terms of office pursuant to the Swiss Code of Obligations, latest from financial year 2023/24 a new lead auditor will be responsible for auditing the statutory and consolidated annual accounts of dormakaba Holding AG.